28.–30. October, the British Centre is closed (autumn holidays).

 The British Centre offers specialised services in English language teaching and learning, language exams and international certificates.
 The Library of the British Centre is open to the public and is developed with an objective to provide English language teaching and learning materials corresponding to all required language levels.
 The whole range of the library stock can be found in the catalogue.

-Both the Library and Multimedia Study Room are open to the general public.
+The Library is open to the general public.
 Anyone can become a library member at any time of the year.
 There are no professional or age limitations.
+You will need only an identity document (e.g. passport) and 400,– CZK to pay the annual membership fee.
+If you are a student/employee of Palacký University, you will get your membership in our Centre for free (see the fee list below).

 A passport and a one passport size photo are needed in order to issue a membership card.
 We are sorry we do not accept credit cards.